minesworld/unRAID-DevPack/README.md

 - to build a clean "unraid-base" image (only contents of Unraids bzroot file) run

-docker build -t unraid-base -f Dockerfile-base .
+docker build -t unraid-base -f Dockerfile.base .

 - to create a "unraid-dev" image with development tools ontop run

-docker build -t unraid-dev -f Dockerfile-dev .
+docker build -t unraid-dev -f Dockerfile.dev .

 - create your own docker image based on "unraid-dev" to create your packages
 - test your packages with another image based on "unraid-base" to see if all link dependencies resolve etc.

-How it does its "magic" in Dockerfile-base:
+How it does its "magic" in Dockerfile.base:

 - bzroot-preproc: as "bzroot" needs to be repacked into a new cpio archive so no awk etc. is needed later
 - statics-builder: an image from "scratch" has no libs available, all binaries RUN from docker must be statically linked: